iamagyaat/Hackle/unzip_recursive/README.md

 ## Steps:

 1. Extract all .zip files inside the given directory.
 2. Recursively check for nested .zip files and extract them.
 3. Continue the process until all .zip files are extracted.
 4. Delete all .zip files after extraction.

 ## Command-line Usage:
 1. Save the script as unzip_recursive.py.
-    2. Run it in the terminal with:
+2. Run the prohram in the terminal using following command.

 ```bash
 python unzip_recursive.py /path/to/directory